Bridgeton Office

 At Helmer, Conley & Kasselman, P.A., our New Jersey domestic violence lawyers understand what is at stake.
-While our team also understands that actual cases of domestic violence should be treated as the serious crimes they are, the sad reality is that false allegations are made or exaggerated for nasty reasons, such as gaining an advantage in a divorce case or custody dispute.
+While our domestic violence lawyers in New Jersey also understand that actual cases of domestic violence should be treated as the serious crimes they are, the sad reality is that false allegations are made or exaggerated for nasty reasons, such as gaining an advantage in a divorce case or custody dispute.

 Our attorneys stand ready to protect your rights from the moment you reach out to us.
 Domestic violence cases in New Jersey move much faster than other criminal matters, and it can be easy to get steamrolled by prosecutors.
 If you choose us, a New Jersey domestic violence attorney will use their extensive experience and aggressive approach to criminal defense to clear your name, defeat your charges and bring your life back to normal.